How PBA Is Diagnosed

 Sequena, a stroke survivor living with PBA

 Sequena is a real patient living with PBA.
-Image reflects patient’s health status at the time the image was captured.
+Image reflects patient with PBA at the time the image was captured.

 Other Mood and Behavioral Disorders